gsoulie/Mobile-App-Development/ionic-2.md

 There is a few more methods available on the NavController such as insert, remove, etc. I would suggest reading the Official Docs.

 ####Lifecycle Events
 In version 1.0, we had the concept of events being fired when we were entering and leaving the view, among others.
 In version 2.0, we have a very similar set of events.
-To handle one of these events, we just need to give our ```@Page``` class a method that matches the event.
-For example, if we want to run an event when the ```@Page``` is loaded, we will need to give our page the **onPageLoaded** method:
+To handle one of these events, we just need to give our ```@Component``` class a method that matches the event.
+For example, if we want to run an event when the ```@Component``` is loaded, we will need to give our page the **onPageLoaded** method:
 ```
 import {Component} from '@angular/core';